A Critical Need Ignored: Inadequate Diagnosis and Treatment of ADHD After Age 60

 Difficulties separating ADHD symptoms from signs of normal aging stem from the way most clinicians currently diagnose (and understand) attention deficit.
 Most ADHD symptom criteria and diagnostic questionnaires are appropriate for the diagnosis of children, not adults.
 Patients aged 60 (and beyond) without a formal diagnosis may exhibit symptoms of ADHD that differ significantly from those listed in the DSM.
 They also may not be able to consistently recall when their symptoms started or how they’ve changed over time.

-Researchers need to develop an ADHD screening tool specifically for identifying symptoms in older adults.
+Researchers need to develop an ADHD screening tool specifically for identifying symptoms in old age.
 In the meantime, doctors evaluating symptoms like those described above should take a full patient medical history (including family background) and dig deep into symptoms, particularly if they suspect MCI.
 Of utmost importance, to further rule out ADHD, clinicians should determine whether symptoms are new or span a lifetime — which is certainly not indicative of mild cognitive decline.

 Many clinicians misdiagnose ADHD later in life due to lack of specialized training.
 Most physicians receive 20 minutes (or less) of instruction on ADHD in medical school, and nearly all that time is spent on pediatric diagnosis and treatment.
 In one survey, 40 percent of primary care physicians said they had never encountered an adult patient (of any age) with ADHD.
 In reality, that’s an impossibility.
 Rather, the likely problem is that they have absolutely no idea what ADHD looks like later in life.